ros-drivers/ros2_ouster_drivers/README.md

 sudo tcpreplay --intf1=eth1 saved_ouster_data.pcap
 ```

+You may need to run this command with `sudo`.
 Note that this driver version will also work with a live Ouster sensor, provided the data is coming into the correct ethernet device, and the parameters in the metadata file match those of the sensor.
 However it is recommended that you run the default drive with a real sensor, as this will guarantee that the metadata settings are correct.